ycechungAI/goose/documentation/docs/guides/managing-goose-sessions.md

     </TabItem>
 </Tabs>

+## Remove Sessions

+You can remove sessions using CLI commands.
+For detailed instructions on session removal, see the [CLI Commands documentation](/docs/guides/goose-cli-commands#session-remove-options).

 ## Search Within Sessions

 Search allows you to find specific content within your current session.
 The search functionality is available in both CLI and Desktop interfaces.